Skip to content

 (7 rows)

-To convert the sequence definition for the orders table to use Snowflake sequences, we exit psql on n1, and invoke the command:
+To convert the sequence definition for the orders table to use Snowflake sequences, invoke the command in psql or another SQL editor:

 The conversion process modifies the sequence definition to use Snowflake sequences, but does not update existing rows.
 If we reconnect with psql and add new rows to the table, the new row's id will be a Snowflake sequence: